 Besides portraiture, Randy's work crossed into the motion picture arena.
-His film career exploded in 2011 with the release of his directorial and production debut, "The Last Days of Extraordinary Lives”.
+His film career premiered in 2011 with the release of his directorial and production debut, "The Last Days of Extraordinary Lives”.
 The movie garnered a significant amount of coverage and awards, including being broadcast on PBS.
 “The Last Days of Extraordinary Lives” ran the film festival circuit and accumulated an impressive fifteen film festival official selections and won fourteen awards, including Best Documentary, Best Picture and Best Director.
 Shortly thereafter, Randy released his second full-length documentary, "Man Up and Go" which received official selection to nine national/international film festivals.
 Both films are signed to Academy Award winning film company Earthworks Films, and are distributed nationally by Filmrise.

 In 2015, Randy founded and launched the nonprofit humanitarian story movement, 7 Billion Ones, which documents lives, shares stories, connects communities and empowers mankind.
 7 Billion Ones is dedicated to using the art of photography, motion films, and narratives to present people's unique stories in an artful, honest and impactful manner.